LMI Properties and Applications in Systems, Stability, and Control Theory: Properties and Tricks Aimed at Reformulating BMIs as LMIs

 \end{example}

 It is important that a change of variables is chosen to be a one-to-one mapping in order for the new matrix inequality to be equivalent to the original matrix inequality.
-In Example~\ref{ex:ChangeOfVariables} the change of variable $\mbf{F} = \mbf{K} \mbf{Q}$ is a one-to-one mapping since $\mbf{Q}^{-1}$ is invertible, which gives a unique solution for the reverse change of variable $\mbf{K} = \mbf{F} \mbf{Q}^{-1}$.
+In Example~\ref{ex:ChangeOfVariables} the change of variable $\mbf{F} = \mbf{K} \mbf{Q}$ is a one-to-one mapping since $\mbf{Q}^{-1}$ is invertible due to the constraint $\mbf{Q} > 0$, which gives a unique solution for the reverse change of variable $\mbf{K} = \mbf{F} \mbf{Q}^{-1}$.

-\subsection{Congruence Transformation~\cite[p.~15]{Boyd1994},~\cite[p.~481]{Skogestad2005}}
+\subsection{Congruence Transformation~\cite[p.~15]{Boyd1994},~\cite[Sec.~12.3.2]{Skogestad2005}}